 Smile Foundation, through its Mission Education (ME) initiative, has so far directly steered more than 200,000 kids toward empowerment through education.

-Through our online donation programme children’s education, you may assist a child in breaking free from the chains of poverty.
+You may assist a child in breaking free from the chains of poverty.
 For a little monthly and yearly commitment, you may provide that youngster with advantages that could change their life.
-Your online gift will make sure the kid has access to dietary assistance, healthcare, and education throughout every stage of their young life.
-Online donations to the Smile Foundation NGO can help a young person achieve their dreams.
+Your online gift will make sure the kid has access to education, dietary assistance, and healthcare throughout every stage of their young life.
+You can help a young child achieve their dreams.

-Donate for poor child education to assist us in our mission to enroll every kid in school and to help a child experience the true joy of learning.
+Donate for child education to assist us in our mission to enroll every kid in school and to help a child experience the true joy of learning